 - Stir crazy: There are usually options to pay more for your own room, but if you don’t there is very little time to yourself.
 I’m the kind of person who needs my own space so I found this aspect of tour group travel quite hard.

 - Meeting the wrong people: Unfortunately, being thrown together with a bunch of people in a tour group means you might find yourself stuck with someone you don’t like for a long time.
-My second and final tour group started to feel a bit like the Big Brother house (power struggles, jealousy, arguments).
+My second and final tour group started to feel a bit like the Big Brother house.
 For this reason I would recommend doing tour groups for a maximum of two weeks.
-Who wants to head off on holiday and end up in a nasty argument?
+Who wants to head off on holiday and end up in an argument?

 Overall, I think it was a good decision for me to start my trip in tour groups.
 It gave me the chance to dip my toes into the world of solo travel and ease into the culture shock of India and South-East Asia.
 However I found it so thrilling when I moved on to travelling entirely by myself and, having now experienced both, I think I would find it hard to go back to a tour group again.